zkamvar/zkamvar/content/blog/2024-01-02-2023-review/index.md

 layout: single
 ---

-[This year has been a difficult one, and I am taking a sabbatical](/blog/diaf-2023/) to help myself recover, but I wanted to do one final writeup of a year in review to highlight both my accomplishments and personal successes in what has been an otherwise turbulent year.
+This is a long-ish post and it can be rambly, but it's something I would rather not edit too heavily, so here's a summary: [This year has been a difficult one, and I am taking a sabbatical](/blog/diaf-2023/) to help myself recover, but I wanted to do one final writeup of a year in review to highlight both my accomplishments and personal successes in what has been an otherwise turbulent year.
 In short: professionally, I [seamlessly transitioned an entire community to use a publishing system which I designed](https://carpentries.org/blog/2023/06/lesson-infrastructure-updates/), orchestrated a handoff of a large project (spanning 4 R packages, 1 set of GitHub Actions, integration testing, and pages upon pages of documentation), trained three novice R users in R package development, created [draft developer documentation (the _why_ and _how_)](https://carpentries.github.io/workbench-dev/); personally, I baked more, rode my bicycle a lot more (joining in on [PedalPalooza](https://www.pedalpalooza.org/) and [Ride Westside](https://www.beavertonvalleytimes.com/news/washington_county/better-biking-in-washington-county-its-these-riders-dream/article_7a355517-9beb-5eed-9ac2-98260011ef63.html)), I read over 40 books, and I tried my hand at [Kitchen Lithography](https://www.youtube.com/watch?v=UuBUlEt6vWw).

-I do not yet know what will be in store for me for 2024, but I know that I'm going to start off by refining my craft by contributing more to rOpenSci and the R project, learning Rust, and learning Korean.
+I do not yet know what will be in store for me for 2024, but I have found myself in a fortunate enough situation to be able to take a step back.
+I'm going to start off by refining my craft by contributing more to rOpenSci and the R project, getting better at C, learning Rust, and getting better at Korean.
+When I start looking for work in March, I hope that I can find a place where I can stay connected with the R community.

 The next few sections go through, quarter by quarter, the books I read, work accomplishments, and life events.